geoffleyland/lua-kdtree/README.md

 ## 6. Alternatives

-+ SQLite and PostGres have spatial indexing capabilities
++ SQLite and PostGres have spatial indexing capabilities.
+  This library running with LuaJIT seems to be about twice as fast at querying as SQLite (on a cheap, nasty, nonrepresentative benchmark)